Model Management

 Configuring OpenAI Fine-Tuned Models

-You can configure fine-tuned OpenAI models by navigating to Setting > Models and choosing Add fine-tuned model under the OpenAI Details heading.
+You can configure fine-tuned OpenAI models by navigating to Settings > Models and choosing Add fine-tuned model under the OpenAI Details heading.

 Enter the name of your fine-tuned model as provided by OpenAI.
 You may also optionally enter a more readable display name and specify an associated API key.